getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/master/README.md)
 is an open-source multiplatform crash reporting system written in C++ by Google.
-It supports macOS, Windows, and Linux, and features an uploader to submit minidumps to a configured URL right when the process crashes.
+It supports macOS, Windows, and Linux, and features an uploader to submit Minidumps to a configured URL right when the process crashes.

 To use the Crashpad backend with the Native SDK, configure the CMake build with the `SENTRY_BACKEND=crashpad` option.
 This will automatically create a